 - Foreign language assistants.

-- People with disabilities that are not married or who are children under 18 years old.
+- People with disabilities who are not married or who have children under 18 years old.

 - Patients in hospitals, care centres, and shelters.